-Applicants should follow the application procedure and submit the files via email to david.hughes@ucd.ie as a single .pdf document.
+Applicants should follow the application files via email to david.hughes@ucd.ie as a single .pdf document.

 Before applying, we kindly advise you to carefully read the description for DC positions within MSCA Doctoral Network ColoMARK (MSCA-DN-2021-101072448).
 There, you will find all the relevant information and the list of the documents to attach to your application.
 Notice: if you do not meet eligibility criteria, you will not be considered for the position.